-The Audit Committee met twice during the year.
+The Audit Committee met three times during the year.
 It provides a forum for reporting by the College's internal, regularity and financial statements auditors, who have access to the Committee for independent discussion without the presence of College management.
-The Committee also receives and considers reports from the main FE funding bodies as they affect the College's business.
+The Committee also receives and considers reports from the main Further Education funding bodies as they affect the College's business.